ScienceComputing/NGSOmics_Programming/README.md

-# The world becomes wonderfully enriched through the lens of quantitative biology!
+# Quantitative biology marvelously enriches our understanding of the world! 🌍 ✨

 This repository houses conceptual viewpoints, coding practice, assignment/competition solutions based on the materials from a variety of computational biology/bioinformatics courses, workshops, technical manuals, academic articles, and others.